 \end{defi} Here $Z_1,...,Z_N$ are latent vectors corresponding to nodes $1,\ldots,N$, respectively, and $d$ denotes the dimension of the latent space.
 The above model encapsulates a series of popular models as special cases.
 We illustrate a few examples here.

-\begin{ex}[Inner product latent space model \citep{hoff2002latent}] We say that $A$ is a network generated from an inner-product latent space model if there exist distributions $F_X$ on $\mathbb{R}^d$ and $F_{\alpha}$ on $\mathbb{R}$, such that $A$ is generated as follows:
+\begin{ex}[Inner Product Latent Space Model \citep{hoff2002latent}] We say that $A$ is a network generated from an inner product latent space model if there exist distributions $F_X$ on $\mathbb{R}^d$ and $F_{\alpha}$ on $\mathbb{R}$, such that $A$ is generated as follows: